Mucorp/books/README.md

-Book List React App
+# SPA

-This is a simple React app that displays a list of books and allows you to sort and search through them.
+This is a simple React app that displays some routes to demonstrate SPA Routing.
 Features

-    Display a list of books with book cover, title, author, and genre information Sort the book list by title, author, or genre Search the book list by title, author, or genre Responsive design for desktop and mobile devices
+    Added pages like Login, Info, and My Repos
+    Used React Router to implement routing
+    Sidebar to display available routes
+    Error handling on route not found
+    Active route highlighting

 Technologies Used

     React
     Vite
-    Sass
-    BEM methodology for CSS
-    Tailwind
-    DaisyUi(For table only)
-    ES6 syntax
+    Typescript
     HTML5
     CSS3